angular-schule/website-articles/blog/2025-05-resource-api/README.md

 }
 ```

-If we’re using Angular’s `HttpClient` and `firstValueFrom`, cancellation becomes very cumbersome – we would need to convert the `AbortSignal` into an Observable to use the `takeUntil` operator to stop the stream.
+If we're using Angular's `HttpClient` and `firstValueFrom`, cancellation becomes very cumbersome – we would need to convert the `AbortSignal` into an Observable to use the `takeUntil` operator to stop the stream.
 In this case, we strongly recommend using `rxResource`.

 By the way, the Resource also ensures that an active request is stopped when the component is destroyed.